dieghernan/dieghernan.github.io/collections/_projects/spain-munic-bot.md

 Core packages used in the project are:

-- [{mapSpain}](https://ropenspain.github.io/mapSpain/) for the location of the municipalities, base polygons and coordinates and imagery,
+- [{mapSpain}](https://ropenspain.github.io/mapSpain/) for the location of the municipalities, base polygons, coordinates and imagery,
 - [{osmdata}](https://docs.ropensci.org/osmdata/) for the streets,
 - [{tmap}](https://mtennekes.github.io/tmap/) for plotting,
 - [{rtweet}](https://docs.ropensci.org/rtweet/) for posting,